RadVonSwag/playerstats-refactored/README.md

 - Allow admin to set/show favorite stats.
 - Allow admin to look at an individual/specific players' stats.
 - Make app more cli-friendly with arguments.
-~~- Set server version once and skip the version prompt on subsequent runs.~~
+- ~~Set server version once and skip the version prompt on subsequent runs.~~

 Long Term Goal: